MichaelKaaden/traefik-playground/README.md

 ```

 The `whois` service tells us it received HTTP and that the protocol was HTTPS -- that's what we expected.
 We use Traefik
 to terminate the HTTPS request and internally send HTTP.
-That means a great speedup as there's not TLS handshake slowing
+That results in great speedup as there's no TLS handshake
-every _internal_ request.
+slowing down every _internal_ request.

 ```
 $ curl -k https://localhost/nginx